google/truth/subject_builder_design.md

 This is easiest to consider in reverse.

-The actual value is passed to the `Subject` constructor through the `SubjectFactory`.
+The actual value is passed to the `Subject` constructor through the `Subject.Factory`.
 It doesn't need to be stored anywhere.

-The `SubjectFactory` is stored in the `SimpleSubjectBuilder` returned by `about`.
+The `Subject.Factory` is stored in the `SimpleSubjectBuilder` returned by `about`.
 Once it's invoked by `that`, it's never needed again.

 The message and `FailureStrategy` are the interesting part.
 Currently, we store